 Selection of a PHA.
 For PBV conversions only, HUD will need to identify a PHA able and willing to administer the PBV contract, and the PHA will need to accept the responsibility.
 For prospective conversions, HUD will generally select the PHA that currently administers the Mod Rehab contract, unless, based on documented capacity concerns, HUD finds the PHA to be unfit for this role.
 In such cases, HUD will make a reasonable effort to find a PHA, in consultation with the owner, with operational jurisdiction willing to enter into a PBV contract with the owner for eligible units at the project.
 For retroactive conversions, only the PHA whose ACC the vouchers are under may administer the PBV contract.

 Within 30 days of the initial submission, HUD will identify an eligible PHA and request that the PHA provide written consent to administer the PBV contract or to decline the request within 30 days of HUD’s request.
 HUD will communicate the PHA’s response to the owner.
 If no PHA consents to enter into the PBV contract, the project cannot convert to PBV, and the owner may consider conversion to PBRA instead.
-Applicants must wait until a PBV HAP contract administrator has been identified before submitting their Financing Plan, as the PHA who will act in this capacity must be identified in that plan.
+Applicants must wait until a PBV HAP Contract administrator has been identified before submitting their Financing Plan, as the PHA who will act in this capacity must be identified in that plan.

 Role of Administering PHA.
-The PHA that agrees to administer the PBV contract is responsible for administrative duties described in 24 CFR 983 and this Notice.
+The PHA that agrees to administer the PBV contract is responsible for administrative duties described in 24 CFR Part 983 and this Notice.
 Prior to conversion, the PHA’s key roles will include:

 Pre-Selection Inspection.
 The PHA must ensure that the units substantially meet HQS, as defined in the PHA’s Section 8 administrative plan..
 The converting units must qualify as existing housing in order to be eligible.